AntonKanug/Price-Watch/README.md

 A Web application to track prices of products from Amazon.
 Using the frontend all prices can be monitored with it's changes over time.
 When the price of a product changes an email is sent to user who are monitoring the price of a product.
 The `Add Product` feature is currently under development.

-Frontend Built Using: `React, JavaScript, HTML, CSS, Material, Charts.js, Adobe XD`
+Frontend Built Using: `React, JavaScript, HTML, CSS, Material, Charts.js, Adobe XD, Firebase`

 Backend Built Using: `Python, Requests, BeautifulSoup4, SMTP`